-Connectedness to Country, land and history; culture and identity: In 2014-15 in the Northern Territory, 88% of Indigenous Australians aged 15 and over reported that they recognised their homelands; 81% identified with a clan or language group; and 83% had attended an Indigenous cultural event in the last 12 months.
+Connectedness to Country, land and history; culture and identity: In New South Wales in 2014-15, 70% of Indigenous Australians aged 15 and over reported that they recognised their homelands, 55% identified with a clan or language group, and 62% had attended an Indigenous cultural event in the previous 12 months.

-In 2014-15 nationally, 74% of Indigenous Australians aged 15 and over reported that they recognised their homelands; 62% identified with a clan or language group; and 63% had attended an Indigenous cultural event in the last 12 months (Table 1.13.12, Figure 1.13.1).
+Nationally, 74% of Indigenous Australians reported that they recognised their homelands, 62% identified with a clan or language group, and 63% had attended a cultural event in the previous 12 months (Table 1.13.12, Figure 1.13.1).

-Resilience: In 2014-15 in the Northern Territory, 86% of Indigenous Australians aged 15 and over reported that they did not avoid situations due to past discrimination; 77% agreed that their doctor could be trusted and 80% agreed that the local school could be trusted; 98% had participated in sport, social or community activities in the last 12 months; 68% of employed people said work allowed them to fulfil cultural responsibilities.
+Resilience: In New South Wales in 2014-15, 85% of Indigenous Australians aged 15 and over reported that they did not avoid situations due to past discrimination, 84% agreed that their doctor could be trusted, 69% agreed that the local school could be trusted, 97% had participated in sport, social activities, or community activities in the previous 12 months, and 38% of employed people said work allowed them to fulfil cultural responsibilities.

-Nationally in 2014-15, 86% of Indigenous Australians aged 15 and over reported that they did not avoid situations due to past discrimination; 81% agreed that their doctor could be trusted and 70% agreed that the local school could be trusted; 97% had participated in sport, social or community activities in the last 12 months; and 41% of employed people said work allowed them to fulfil cultural responsibilities (Table 1.13.12, Figure 1.13.2).
+Nationally, 86% of Indigenous Australians reported that they did not avoid situations due to past discrimination, 81% agreed that their doctor could be trusted, 70% agreed that the local school could be trusted, 97% had participated in sport, social activities, or community activities in the previous 12 months, and 41% of employed people said work allowed them to fulfil cultural responsibilities (Table 1.13.12, Figure 1.13.2).

-Having a role, structure, routine: In 2014-15 in the Northern Territory, 24% of Indigenous Australians 15 and over reported they had lived in 1 dwelling in the last 12 months.
+Having a role, structure and routine: In New South Wales in 2014-15, 29% of Indigenous Australians aged 15 and over reported having lived in 1 dwelling in the previous 12 months.

-Nationally in 2014-15, 32% of Indigenous Australians aged 15 and over reported that they had lived in only 1 dwelling in the last 12 months (Table 1.13.12).
+Nationally, 32% of Indigenous Australians reported having lived in 1 dwelling in the previous 12 months (Table 1.13.12).

-Feeling safe: In 2014-15 in the Northern Territory, of Indigenous Australians aged 15 and over, 80% reported that they had not experienced physical or threatened violence in the last 12 months; 89% felt safe at home alone after dark and 75% felt safe walking alone in the local area after dark.
+Feeling safe: In New South Wales in 2014-15, 79% of Indigenous Australians aged 15 and over reported that they had not experienced physical or threatened violence in the previous 12 months, 87% felt safe at home alone after dark, and 67% felt safe walking alone in the local area after dark.

-Nationally in 2014-15, 78% of Indigenous Australians aged 15 and over reported that they had not experienced physical or threatened violence in the last 12 months; 87% felt safe at home alone after dark; and 68% felt safe walking alone in the local area after dark (Table 1.13.12, Figure 1.13.3).
+Nationally, 78% of Indigenous Australians reported that they had not experienced physical or threatened violence in the previous 12 months, 87% felt safe at home alone after dark, and 68% felt safe walking alone in the local area after dark (Table 1.13.12, Figure 1.13.3).

-Vitality: In 2014-15 in the Northern Territory, of Indigenous Australians aged 15 and over, 43% self-assessed their health status as excellent or very good; 68% had experienced low/moderate levels of psychological distress in the 4 weeks before the survey; and 60% could easily get to places as needed.
+Vitality: In New South Wales in 2014-15,of Indigenous Australians aged 15 and over, 39% self-assessed their health status as excellent or very good, 69% had experienced low/moderate levels of psychological distress in the previous 4 weeks, and 81% could easily get to places as needed.

-Nationally in 2014-15, 40% of Indigenous Australians self-assessed their health status as excellent or very good; 67% had experienced low/moderate levels of psychological distress in the 4 weeks before the survey; and 75% could easily get to places as needed (Table 1.13.12).
+Nationally, 40% of Indigenous Australians self-assessed their health status as excellent or very good, 67% had experienced low/moderate levels of psychological distress in the previous 4 weeks, and 75% could easily get to places as needed (Table 1.13.12).

-Figure 1.13.1: Proportion of Indigenous Australians aged 15 and over: connectedness to Country, land and history; culture and identity, Northern Territory and Australia, 2014-15
+Figure 1.13.1: Proportion of Indigenous Australians aged 15 and over: connectedness to Country, land and history; culture and identity, New South Wales and Australia, 2014-15

-Figure 1.13.2: Proportion of Indigenous Australians aged 15 and over: resilience, Northern Territory and Australia, 2014-15
+Figure 1.13.2: Proportion of Indigenous Australians (aged 15 and over), resilience, by view or action taken, New South Wales and Australia, 2014-15